Uniform Lipschitz functions on the triangular lattice have logarithmic variations: Introduction

 In this paper we study integer-valued height functions defined on the vertices of the two-dimensional triangular lattice~$\bbT$, or equivalently on the faces of the hexagonal lattice~$\bbH$.
 It is then natural to impose that height functions are Lipschitz, that is functions whose difference between any two adjacent vertices is at most~$1$; see Figure~\ref{fig:lipschitz}.
 More specifically, for any finite domain~$\calD$ of~$\bbH$, we will consider a uniformly chosen Lipschitz function among those with values~$0$ outside of~$\calD$.
 The question of interest is the behaviour of such a function, especially as the domain~$\calD$ increases towards~$\bbH$.

-Our goal is to show that the variance of the value at the origin of a uniformly chosen Lipschitz function is of order~$\sqrt{\log N}$, where~$N$ is the radius of the largest ball centred at the origin and contained in~$\calD$.
-This result, termed {\em delocalisation} (or logarithmic delocalisation to be precise) is in agreement with the conjectural convergence of uniform Lipschitz functions to the Gaussian Free Field.
+Our goal is to show that the variance of the value at the origin of a uniformly chosen Lipschitz function is of order~$\log N$, where~$N$ is the radius of the largest ball centred at the origin and contained in~$\calD$.
+This result, termed {\em delocalisation} (or logarithmic delocalisation to be precise) is in agreement with the conjectural convergence of uniform Lipschitz functions to the GFF.

-The essential tool here is a re-interpretation of the uniform Lipschitz functions as the loop~$O(2)$ model with~$x=1$, which in turn is represented as the superposition of two site percolations on~$\bbT$ interacting with each other -- below we view these as~$\pm$-spin assignments.
+The essential tool here is a re-interpretation of the uniform Lipschitz functions as the loop~$O(2)$ model, which in turn is represented as the superposition of two site percolations on~$\bbT$ interacting with each other -- below we view these as~$\pm$-spin assignments.
 This {\em double-spin representation} is obtained by colouring the loops of the loop~$O(2)$ model in two colours (as was done in~\cite{ChaMac98}), then deriving a spin configuration from the families of loops of each colour.
 This may be viewed as the infinite-coupling-limit of the Ashkin--Teller model on the triangular lattice~\cite{HuaDenJacSal13}.

 The loop~$O(n)$ model is defined on collections of non-intersecting simple cycles (loops) on a finite domain~$\calD$ of~$\bbH$ and has two real parameters~$n,x>0$.
 The probability of each configuration is proportional to~$n$ to the number of loops times~$x$ to the number of edges in it.
-The loop~$O(n)$ model has a rich conjectural phase diagram~\cite{Nie82,BloNie89} that remains mostly open.
+The loop~$O(n)$ model has a rich conjectural phase diagram~\cite{Nie82,BloNie89} that remains mostly open; see \cite{PelSpi19} for an overview of the topic.

 For~$n = 2$, the model is expected to exhibit macroscopic loops when~$x\geq \tfrac{1}{\sqrt{2}}$ and exponential decay of loop sizes when~$x< \tfrac{1}{\sqrt{2}}$.
 The former is confirmed in this paper for~$x = 1$ and in~\cite{DumGla17} for~$x=\tfrac{1}{\sqrt{2}}$.
 The latter behaviour is shown to hold for~$x < \tfrac{1}{\sqrt{3}}+\eps$ for some~$\eps > 0$ in~\cite{GlaMan18}.
 The correspondence between the loop~$O(2)$ model and Lipschitz functions holds for any~$x > 0$, but the corresponding height functions are not uniform: they are weighted by~$x$ to the number of pairs of adjacent faces of~$\bbH$ having different values.
 The regime of exponential decay of loop sizes corresponds to localisation for the height function; that of macroscopic loops corresponds to logarithmic delocalisation.